BBillot/hypothalamus_seg/README.md

 # hypothalamus_seg

+This page hosts the code related to the following publication: \
+\
+**Automated segmentation of the Hypothalamus and associated subunits in brain MRI** \
+B. Billot, M. Bocchetta, E. Todd, A. V. Dalca, J. D. Rohrer, J. E. Iglesias\
+NeuroImage, accepted for publication

 This repository enables automated segmentation of the hypothalamus and its associated subunits in T1-weighted scans of approximatively 1mm isotropic resolution. \
 The presented tool is based on a convolutional neural network, which allows to retrieve segmentations in a very short